grodansparadis/can4vscp-frankfurt-eth/README.md

 This work is based on original work done [here](https://github.com/nuclearcat/ESP32ETH).

 **Frankfurt Eth** is a tcp/ip and MQTT CAN4VSCP gateway.
 The module is available in two versions.
-One without PoE and and with PoE.
+One without PoE and and one with PoE.

 The module is plug and play.
 Just connect to a CAN4VSCP system and go to work.
 You can connect to the module using [VSCP tcp/ip link protocol](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_tcpiplink) or set it up to talk to a MQTT broker of choice.

-Nota that this is **not** a CAN <-> tcp/ip (or MQTT) gateway as it only speaks [VSCP](https://grodansparadis.github.io/vscp-doc-spec).
+Note that this is **not** a CAN <-> tcp/ip (or MQTT) gateway as it only speaks [VSCP](https://grodansparadis.github.io/vscp-doc-spec).
 It is possible though to load firmware into it to create a standard CAN (not CAN FD) <-> tcp/ip gateway.

 The project uses an ESP32 Wroom module.
 It utilize Ethernet instead of Wifi/Bluetooth.
 Ethernet interface is provided with a LAN8720A and CAN is provided by the ESP32 support for TWAI.
 The module is powered from the [CAN4VSCP bus](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_over_can_can4vscp) (or PoE).
 When powered from PoE the module can provide power for other CAN4VSCP modules.
 CAN4VSCP power is in the range +9V - 28V.